oceanprotocol/barge/README.md

 ## Docker Building Blocks

-Ocean compose consist of a set of building Blocks that can be combined to form a local test environment.
+Ocean compose consists of a set of building blocks that can be combined to form a local test environment.

 ### Keeper Node